doronz88/hilda/README.md

 hilda PROCESS_NAME SSH_PORT
 ```

-Please note the script assumes the target device is running an ssh server.
+Please note the script assumes the target device is running a ssh server.
 It will try running the following for you:

 ```shell
 ssh -p SSH_PORT root@localhost "debugserver localhost:1234 --attach=PROCESS_NAME &"&
 ```

-For this to work, make sure the connected device doesn't require password for the connection (you can use
+For this to work, make sure the connected device doesn't require a password for the connection (you can use
 `ssh-copy-id` to achieve this).

 ### Commands